cwilharm/ml_feature_configurator/README.md

-# 📊 ML Finance Feature Configurator
+# 📊 ML Finance Feature Generator

 A comprehensive Streamlit tool for transforming OHLC data into ML-ready feature sets with full control over feature selection, scaling, and parameters.